skenderidis/nap-false-positive/README.md

 # NAP - False Positive Management
-> NAP-FPM make it easier for SecOps teams to make changes to the NGINX App Protect policies.
+> NAP-FPM makes it easier for SecOps teams to manage False Positives and do the required changes to the NGINX App Protect policies.

 ## How does it works